km-scarif/hugo-template-start/README.md

 The other directories are empty, since they are not necessary for the base of a simple hugo template.

+## Necessary files for content directory
+- `content` directory needs an _index.md file
+    - This file may be empty, but is used by Hugo to build and layout
+- `content` directory also needs a <name>.md file for system-wide single pages.  i.e. /about requires an `about.md` file in the root of the content directory
+- All subdirectories that resolve to a route (/repos -> content/repos) need an _index.md file in the root of the directory
+    - The title of this _index.md file will be used in the page if it exists
+- All subdirectories in either kind of repository need an `_index.md` to exist, and if the `title: xyz` attribute is set, that is what will be used in the navigation menus

 ## Necessary files for pulled repositories

 For repos to be pulled and integrated into the Hugo build process, there need to